Seeking "driving seat" for EU, Breton to meet chipmaker execs

-European industry chief Thierry Breton will hold discussions with the chief executive of chipmaker Intel (INTC.O) and a top executive of Taiwanese competitor TMSC on April 30, as the EU seeks to shield itself from shocks in the global supply chain.
+PARIS/BERLIN (Reuters) -European industry chief Thierry Breton will hold discussions with the chief executive of chipmaker Intel and a top executive of Taiwanese competitor TMSC on April 30, as the EU seeks to shield itself from shocks in the global supply chain.

-Breton will meet Intel CEO Pat Gelsinger in Brussels next Friday and will also hold a video conference with Maria Marced, President of TMSC Europe (2330.TW), on the same day, the European Commissioner said.
+Breton will meet Intel CEO Pat Gelsinger in Brussels next Friday and will also hold a video conference with Maria Marced, President of TMSC Europe, on the same day, the European Commissioner said.

 “Increasing our autonomy does not mean isolating ourselves in a world where supply chains are global,” Breton told Reuters.